TheAppBuilder Ltd – Terms of Service

 (a) co-operation, support and advice;

-(b) Client Data and other information as may reasonably be required by the Provider;
+(b) Client Data and other information as may reasonably be required by the Provider for the purpose of performance of the Services;

 (c) governmental, legal and regulatory licenses, consents and permits,